Recent Acquisition by AFA of “A very tired child, 2023”

 Common-wealth

 Does this cultural product engage in a positive feedback loop where the maker, and sometimes the Other, receive critical feedback about their practices?
-Or is this manifestation, labeled as "work" (as distinct from labor), merely an assertion to be consumed?
-Martin Heidegger writes, “As long as man is wholly absorbed in nothing but purposeful self-assertion, not only is he himself unshielded, but so are things, because they have become objects.
+Or, is this manifestation, labelled as "work" (as distinct from labor), merely an object- an assertion to be consumed?
+Martin Heidegger writes, “As long as man is wholly absorbed in nothing but purposeful self-assertion, not only is he himself unshielded, but so are things because they have become objects.
 In this, to be sure, there also lies transmutation of things into what is inward and invisible.”
 With each cycle or loop, a ‘transmutation’ can occur.
 Tending to each loop propels us beyond, entering a queer space with a more elegant and nuanced appreciation.

 Greek and Roman